mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 This page describes the features of a Listener and how to configure these from the **Listeners** section of the [Design area](/development_suite/api-console/api-design/overview.md) of the Console.

 :::info
-Currently Listeners are only available to Projects using an **Envoy API Gateway**.
+Currently only Projects using configured with an [**Envoy API Gateway**](/runtime_suite/envoy-api-gateway/overview.md) can access the Listeners feature.
 :::

 ## Create a Listener